 Your trail horse should know several default behaviors or positions.
 The default behavior is a move or exercise that the horse knows very well and will perform on cue.
 Default moves that we like to use include the Park Out, the side pass, the Obeisance, shoulder-in, or even trotting circles.
 A horse can only concentrate on one thing at a time and if his concentration is on giving the default move or behavior that you ask, he will be less likely to engage in silliness.
 Of course, the type of terrain that you are on will dictate which defaults are useable in a particular instance.
 A narrow trail may prohibit a side pass but maybe a perfect place to ask for a few steps of shoulder-in or Spanish Walk.
 Engage the horse’s mind and his body to maintain control and good manners

 Default moves are a form of manageable movement.
 It may take a few seconds or a few minutes to fully engage a horse’s mind even if his body is engaged.
 Plan ahead and decide what exercise helps your horse to relax and focus on you, his work, not on what other horses may be doing.

 Play leap frog with another horse or two (and rider) to get a horse acquainted with changing speeds and distances in a group.
-You can do this by one or two riders either walking quietly or standing while another trots or even lopes ahead a predetermined distance then in turn, stand and wait for the others to catch up.
-Keep all horses involved in clear vision of each other (at first) so keep separation stress to a minimum.
+You can do this by one or two riders either walking quietly or standing while another trots or even lopes ahead a predetermined distance then, in turn, stand and wait for the others to catch up.
+Keep all horses involved in a clear vision of each other (at first) so keep separation stress to a minimum.

 Displacing the hindquarters is a useful tactic when you need to gain control in a panic situation.
 Disengagement doesn’t really take power or energy away from the situation or the hindquarters, it only temporarily displaces it.
-If you need a few seconds delay time, by all means displace the horse’s hind end but then immediately help him channel the energy forward with a meaningful exercise(s).
+If you need a few seconds delay time, by all means, displace the horse’s hind end but then immediately help him channel the energy forward with a meaningful exercise(s).